HeChengHui/RealSense-Physiotherapy-Guidance-System-RPGS-/README.md

 └── Py + UI files
 ```
 1) Dev_Json
-To store the changed angle and allowances values.
+To store the changed angle and repetition values.
 3) Pose Database
 To store the json files of keypoints of the start and end poses.
 3) Realsense_colour_images
-To store the saved image from realsense to be processed, before getting processed by openpose
+To store the saved image from realsense to be processed, before getting processed by openpose (delete the text file inside first)

 ## Others
 Added report and reading materials